 Integral Calculus

-Also are determined:
+Also determined:

 - the bodies of revolution covered, and